TokynBlast/pyTGM/README.md

 # Notes
-This is version 2.1.1, version 0.0.0 was never released publically pyTGM stands for Python Terminal Game Maker
+This is version 2.1.1, version 0.0.0 was never released publically<br>
+pyTGM stands for Python Terminal Game Maker

 pyTGM includes things like b64 encoding and decoding, random, encryption, and a lot more.

-I do **NOT** condone morally questionable use, or illegal activities with this tool.
+I do **NOT** condone morally questionable use, or illegal activities with this tool.<br>
 By using this; whatever you make is your own responsibility, **NOT MINE**

-This was created because I didn't like how complex pygame was.
+This was created because I didn't like how complex pygame was.<br>
-I also liked the idea of uing ascii characters to make a world, rather than images.
+I also liked the idea of uing ascii characters to make a world, rather than images.<br>
-It has become organized chaos, as in it is so organized, its complicated.
+It has become organized chaos, as in it is so organized, its complicated.<br>
 I, the creator am still practicing.
 I started practicing it when I released 1.0; Practice!
 You can evntually learn it!

-For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version. pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.
+For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version.<br>
+pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.

+This README file uses penguins a lot!

 # How it works

 ## Random

 ### Note: This is random, so the ouput may be different
-Here is a sample code snippet to shuffle then remove random parts of a list of players:
+Here is a sample code snippet to shuffle then remove random parts of a list of penguins!:

+Let's assume the ppenguins are numbered!

-Seq refers to sequence, which deals with lists
+Seq refers to sequence, which deals with lists<br>
 Example of random sequences:
 ```
 players = [1, 2, 3, 4 ,5]